Smoothing for signals with discontinuities using higher order Mumford-Shah models: Introduction

-The computation of Mumford-Shah models involves minimization of a non-convex cost function.
-As pointed out above, all these problems are NP hard in the multivariate case.
-Remarkably, in the univariate case, the situation is different: it is well known that \eqref{eq:penalizedProblem} can be cast into a partitioning problem which can be solved by dynamic programming; see \cite{bellman1969curve, blake1989comparison,auger1989algorithms,winkler2002smoothers, jackson2005algorithm, friedrich2008complexity}.
+Although \eqref{eq:penalizedProblem} is a non-convex problem it can be solved exactly by dynamic programming; see \cite{bellman1969curve, blake1989comparison,auger1989algorithms,winkler2002smoothers, jackson2005algorithm, friedrich2008complexity}.
 The state-of-the-art solver has worst case complexity $O(N^2 \phi(N))$ where $\phi(N)$ comprises the costs of computing a spline approximation error on an interval of maximum length $N$; see \cite{winkler2002smoothers, kleinberg2006algorithm, friedrich2008complexity}.
-We note that Killick et al.~\cite{killick2012optimal} have established a pruning strategy to further accelerate the algorithm in a special yet practically relevant case: if the expected number of segments $|\Ic^*|$ grows linearly in $N$ and if the expected log-likelihood fulfills certain estimates, detailed in~\cite{killick2012optimal}, the expected complexity is $\Oc_P(N \phi(N)).$ Another pruning scheme has been established in \cite{storath2014fast}.
-Further, an algorithm for solving the first order Mumford-Shah problem for all parameters $\gamma$ simultaneously was proposed in~\cite{friedrich2008complexity}.
-A straightforward approach for computing the approximation errors for the higher order Mumford-Shah problem \eqref{eq:penalizedProblem} exploits the band structure of the accompanying linear systems and thereby achieves the cost $\phi(N) = N;$ this leads to an overall worst case complexity of $\Oc(N^3).$ For the first order problem $(\Pc_{1, \beta, \gamma}),$ we proposed an algorithm of $\Oc(N^2)$ worst case complexity in \cite{hohm2015algorithmic} which utilizes a fast computation scheme for the approximation errors first proposed by Blake~\cite{blake1989comparison}.
-Unfortunately, as that scheme is based on algebraic recurrences, a generalization to arbitrary orders of $k$ is difficult.
-The approximation errors associated with the higher order Potts model ($\Pc_{k, \infty, \gamma}$) can be obtained in constant time by precomputations of moments so that $\phi(N) = 1;$ see \cite{lemire2007better, friedrich2008complexity}.
+Killick et al.~\cite{killick2012optimal} proposed a pruning strategy to accelerate the algorithm in a special yet practically relevant case: if the expected number of segments $|\Ic^*|$ grows linearly in $N$ and if the expected log-likelihood fulfills certain estimates, detailed in~\cite{killick2012optimal}, the expected complexity is $\Oc_P(N \phi(N)).$ Another pruning scheme has been established in \cite{storath2014fast}.
+An algorithm for solving the first order Mumford-Shah problem for all parameters $\gamma$ simultaneously was proposed in~\cite{friedrich2008complexity}.
+It is straightforward to devise an algorithm for $(\Pc_{k, \beta, \gamma})$ of complexity $\Oc(N^3).$ For the first order problem $(\Pc_{1, \beta, \gamma}),$ we proposed an $\Oc(N^2)$ algorithm \cite{hohm2015algorithmic} which utilizes a fast computation scheme for the approximation errors proposed by Blake~\cite{blake1989comparison}.
+Unfortunately, as that scheme is based on algebraic recurrences, a generalization to arbitrary orders of $k$ seems difficult.
+By precomputations of moments one can achieve $\phi(N) = \Oc(1);$ see \cite{lemire2007better, friedrich2008complexity}.
 Although that approach gives reasonable results for the low orders $k=1,2,$ it gets numerically unstable for higher orders.
-A completely different dynamic programming approach of Viterbi-type was discussed in \cite{blake1987visual}.
-However, this approach requires to restrict the range of $u$ to a finite set of $R$ different real values a priori.
-Thus, it does not compute an exact minimizer, as the set is not known in advance; further, as the complexity is $\Oc(NR^{k+1})$ it has been deemed too expensive in practice for higher orders \cite{blake1987visual}.
+A different dynamic programming approach was discussed in \cite{blake1987visual} which however only computes an approximate minimizer.